Skip to main content

 Cardiovascular diseases are mainly caused by a blockage in the blood vessels that prevents blood from flowing to the heart.
 The most common reason for this is a build-up of fatty deposits on the inner walls of the blood vessels that supply the heart.
 However, other types of cardiovascular diseases may occur due to other reasons.
 Such as coronary artery disease, scarring of the heart muscle, genetic problems, or medications that can cause arrhythmias (the irregular rhythm of the heart).

-Is the Heart Failure Clinical Trials location near me?
+Are the Heart Failure Clinical Trials in Michigan near me?

 We match all our eligible participants to the closest site location.
 If we are not running the study in a 50-mile radius near you, we will save your details for later when the site of the study matches your location and is available.